daos-stack/daos/docs/admin/pool_operations.md

 ### Upgrading a Pool

-The pool upgrade operation upgrades pool's disk format to latest pool format while preserving its data.
+The pool upgrade operation upgrades a pool's disk format to the latest pool format while preserving its data.
 The existing containers should be accessible after the upgrade with the same level of functionality as before the upgrade.
 New features available at the pool, container or object level won’t be automatically enabled on existing pools unless upgrade is performed.

-NB: The pool upgrade operation will evict any existing connections to this pool, pool will be unavailable to connect during pool upgrading.
+NB: The pool upgrade operation will evict any existing connections to this pool - pool will be unavailable to connect during pool upgrading.

 To see all UpgradeNeeded pools: